 All About Prints is a documentary exploring the art of printmaking from the perspective of influential curators, collectors, dealers, printmakers, and artists.
 The program touches on the wider history of prints in Western art with an emphasis on key landmarks of printmaking in America.
 Visually engaging explanations of printmaking terms and techniques are sure to inspire a deeper understanding and appreciation of printmaking as a distinctive art form with unique possibilities.
 Courtesy of the National Gallery of Art.

-*Please note that due to scheduled educational programming, these film times may be subject to change.
+*Please note that due to scheduled educational programming, this film may not play every day for all hours of exhibitions.
 Please call ahead to Visitor Services at 757-425-0000x10 if you are planning your trip around this viewing time.

 Great Decisions is a program developed by the Foreign Policy Association that provides the local community a unique opportunity to learn about issues of global importance in an engaging and interactive format.
 Lectures are delivered by well respected experts in the foreign policy field.
 Great Decisions begins in January and runs for eight consecutive Saturday mornings at the Virginia Museum of Contemporary Art in Virginia Beach.
 World Affairs Council |4501 N. Witchduck Road, Suite G | Virginia Beach, VA 23455 | Phone: (757)-363 3090